-Course Code CSE507 Course Title Advanced Distributed Systems Type of Course PE LTP 400 Credits 4 Course Prerequisites Students are expected to know and understand the fundamentals of operating systems, to be able to program in both Java and C/C++ in a Unix environment.
-Course Objectives To list the principles underlying the functioning of distributed systems, describe the problems and challenges associated with these principles, To recognize how the principles are applied in contemporary distributed systems, explain how they affect the software design, and be able to identify features and design decisions that may cause problems; To build distributed system software using basic OS mechanisms as well as higher-level middleware and languages.
+Course Code CSE507 Course Title Advanced Distributed Systems Type of Course PE LTP 400 Credits 4 Course Prerequisites Students are expected to know and understand the fundamentals of 2.3 operating systems, to be able to program in both Java and C/C++ in Contract of a Unix environment.
+Course Objectives To list the principles underlying the functioning of distributed 1 systems, describe the problems and challenges associated with these 20.00 principles, To recognize how the principles are applied in 200 contemporary distributed systems, explain how they affect the software design, and be able to identify features and design de Alexander No. that may cause problems; To build distributed system software using The second second basic OS mechanisms as well as higher-level 7-14-5 middleware and languages.
 Course Outcomes The learner will be able to- (CO) 1.
 Understand the basic principles of distributed systems.
-2. Describe the problems and challenges associated with functioning of distributed systems.
+30 2.
+Describe the problems and challenges associated with - Contra functioning of distributed systems.
 3. Explain how these problems affect the software design 4.
 Build distributed system software.